 If any member of the EC Anti-Harassment sub-committee identifies a conflict of interest, defined as current or past intimate relationship or family relation; current or past shared university affiliation, current or past relationship of co-authorship or collaboration, or prior Ph.D. supervision of either the complainant or individual whose conduct is in question, the person will be replaced by another member of the EC or another staff member who has completed full training on harassment.

 6. Unacceptable Behavior Outside of LASA-Sponsored Activities

-In some cases, unacceptable behavior by a member of LASA takes place outside of Association-sponsored activities, leading to criminal sanctions, finally adjudicated findings of misconduct by employers, courts, and other entities such as a municipal government and its agencies, a state government and its agencies, the federal government and its agencies (EEOC etc.).
+In some cases, unacceptable behavior by a member of LASA takes place outside of Association-sponsored activities, leading to criminal and civil sanctions, finally adjudicated findings of misconduct by employers, courts, and other entities such as a municipal government and its agencies, a state government and its agencies, the federal government and its agencies (EEOC etc.).
 These external decisions can be the basis for the LASA Executive Council to exclude a member from a LASA leadership position.
 In such cases, this decision will be taken by a vote of the LASA Executive Council (two-thirds majority) based on the fact-finding and investigation of the previously mentioned team of LASA (executive director and the two ombudspersons) mentioned in the previous item.